sumbach/modern-cljs/doc/tutorial-16.md

 6 directories, 2 files
 ```

-Now open the newly copied `validators_test.cljs` file and modify its
+Now open the newly-copied `validators_test.cljs` file and modify its
 namespace declaration by requiring the ported `clojurescript.test` lib
 instead of the original `clojure.test` lib.